-This course is off-timetable and does not interfere with regular course scheduling.
-Please speak with Ms. Yee in Room 317 if you want more information on this.
+This course is a two-year, off-timetable elective and does not interfere with regular course scheduling.
+Please speak with Ms. Yee in Room 317 if you would like more information about this course.

 WORK EXPERIENCE PROGRAM Course Code: MWEX-2A